 Health informatics - Linking data between GPs and hospitals

-Our Centre for Environmental and Preventive Medicine conducts research and teaches in all areas of chronic disease epidemiology, medical screening and public health.
-The research is often linked to laboratory studies with a focus on elucidating the causes and prevention of disease.
+Our Centre for Environmental and Preventive Medicine conducts research and education in all areas of chronic disease epidemiology, medical screening and public health.
+The research is often linked to laboratory studies with a focus on elucidating the causes and prevention of disease, and it is accompanied by the development of novel diagnostic technologies.